 “A great sofa lasts a lifetime, and any changes you make to it are really surface changes,” says Elaine Griffin, of New York City-based Elaine Griffin Interior Design, who adds that a range of revitalizing options are available when furniture has good “bones.”

 “It's exactly like going to talk to a plastic surgeon or a dermatologist,” she says.
-“You have superficial things you can do or you have very detailed things you can do.”
+“You have superficial things you can do or you have very detailed things you can do.

 Slip into something new

-Renovating a piece of upholstered furniture involves a number of decisions,
+Renovating a piece of upholstered furniture involves a number of decisions, beginning with the choice to redo instead of buy new.
+Slipcovers provide the easiest, and least expensive, makeover, experts say.

 New York City designer Michael Tavano, of Michael Tavano Design, suggests slipcovers as a great accessory, regardless of a sofa or chair's age.
 In addition to protecting more expensive upholstery from summer sun and tracked-in sand, slipcovers, he says, allow furniture owners the chance to explore more playful colors and patterns.